dmargolies/reservation-frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## The application

+On the homepage, there are 2 links, 1 to the Provider's view, and 1 to the client's view.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: